shomail/ninja.js/README.md

 2. Make a PR to your forked repo with your changes (make sure you make PR on your forked repo and not on this one - by default github will choose this repo as destination for PR)

 3. If you chose to do public repo, send us link to the PR in your forked repo.
-If you choose to make private repo, add `davidmilo`, `jacobjuul` and `kristiandupont` as collaborators and send us link to it.
+If you choose to make private repo, add `anitsirc`, `kwdowik`, `jacobjuul` and `kristiandupont` as collaborators and send us link to it.
 (We prefer public repos so it can be send internally to other front-enders fro review.)

 # Tips